 Now that Microsoft has thrown in the towel, where does that leave existing users of Money and Money Plus?
 Some of them are worried.
 I’ve received several e-mails about this recently, including this one from Lee G.: “Microsoft just left us in a lurch by killing Money.
 Any suggestions on finance software?
 I’m not really a fan of Quicken, but would entertain it.”

-It would have been nice if Microsoft had provided a list of these “personal finance management and planning tools”.
-Since they didn’t, I spent a couple of hours surveying the current options.
-Here are 16 powerful personal finance programs to take the place of Microsoft Money:
+It would have been nice if Microsoft had provided a list of these “personal finance management and planning tools.”
+Since they didn’t, I spent a couple of hours surveying the current personal finance software options.
+Here are some powerful personal finance software programs to take the place of Microsoft Money:

 - AceMoney is a Windows desktop app that offers all the features you’d expect: downloadable transactions, budgeting, investment tracking, and more.
 AceMoney costs $30, but a free “lite” version is available.